...

 For more information, please refer to our Kōnan Sanzan article.

-There are two buildings at the museum and an outdoor reception pavilion.
-MIHO MUSEUM has over 3,000 art collections, with 250 to 300 on display at one time.
+There are two buildings at the museum, as well as an outdoor reception pavilion.
+Miho Museum houses over 3,000 works of art, with 250 to 300 on display at any given time.

-In addition to the traditional Japanese ceremonial artworks, there are priceless artifacts, sculptures, and paintings from Egypt and China, as well as artworks throughout Asia.
+In addition to traditional Japanese ceremonial artworks, there are priceless artifacts, sculptures, and paintings from Egypt and China, as well as works from throughout Asia.

-For more information, please refer to our Kōka City article.
+For more information, please refer to our Miho Museum article.

 The Best Places to Visit in Shiga Prefecture for Fall Foliage Hunting